COSMIIC-Inc/.github/profile/README.md

-# .github
+# Welcome to COSMIIC!

-Welcome to COSMIIC.
 On our GitHub Organization page you can find the source code and binaries for our NNP technology.

 Interact with our repositories by creating branches, issues requests, and pull requests